Conair94/junk-theorems-in-lean/README.md

 > **Theorem 5.** *The Riemann hypothesis is in the topological closure of the set not not.*

-Note though that showing that the Riemann hypothesis is in the topological closure of the set not will win you a million dollars.
+Note though that showing that the Riemann hypothesis is in the topological closure of not will win you a million dollars.

 > **Theorem 6.** *The following are equivalent: The binary expansion of $`7`$.*